hdefazio/modelservermetrics_demo/basic_demo/README.md

 ## 🚀 Setup

 Follow these steps to prepare your custom transformer image and deploy the Inference Service.
+* Note: Assumes you are logged in to a cluster with a data connection to the s3 bucket `hannahs3bucket` already configured

 ### 1. Build Transformer Image